14. The Aiyagari Model#

 The parameter \( \delta \) is the depreciation rate.

-These parameters and equations are stored in the following class.
+These parameters are stored in the following namedtuple.

 N=1.0,